Your Privacy is protected.

 If you have an issue at all with the resistant starch, simply cut the dose in half until you find the correct dose for you.

 If you have excessive gas, bloating, belching, or flatulence, cut the dose in half till you have no symptoms.
-If you have an issue with half a teaspoon, go to a quarter…an eighth…a sixteenth.
+Lastly, if you have an issue with half a teaspoon, go to a quarter…an eighth…a sixteenth.
 Find that magic number.

 Clinical pearl: Resistant starch can be used as a diagnostic tool to assess if you may potentially have SIBO (small intestinal bacterial overgrowth).